hrennau/shax/README.md

 # shax
-A SHAX processor, transforming SHAX models into SHACL, XSD and JSON Schema.
+A SHAX processor, transforming SHAX models into SHACL, XSD and JSON Schema - and at the same time an RDFe processor.
 It can also transform XSD into SHAX.

 A command-line tool written in XQuery and based on the TopicTools framework ( https://github.com/hrennau/topictools ).